fx-giant/giant-documentations/visual/flight-route.md

 # Flight Route
 ### Description

-A flight route map is a visualisation of a world map whereby the origins and its destinations are displayed on an interactive map.
+A flight route map is a visualisation of a world map whereby the origins and their destinations are displayed on an interactive map.
 By clicking on the origin, we can know which destinations the origin can go to.
 It can be used for showing the air traffic network.
+The charts also can display the values, values with higher amounts will have a stronger colour and a bolder line width, representing the higher density of the destination of the selected origin on the map.

 ## Diagram Design / Configuration
 ### Binding